-In this paper, we present a first attempt to identify AI and IoT tokens that function as receivers or transmitters of return shocks with IoT tokens.
-As technology advances, the integration of both AI and IoT is becoming more frequent, resulting in sophisticated and state-of-the-art systems.
-This trend is expected to continue as technology evolves further.
-Given this rapidly growing interest in combining AI technologies with IoT, in parallel to the blockchain and cryptocurrency markets, it is necessary to examine AI and IoT tokens mutual behavior, to better understand their roles.
-Therefore, based on quantile connectedness approach (QVAR) proposed by Ando et al. (2022), this study was aimed to examine the spillover connectedness between AI and IoT tokens.
-We have examined both static and dynamic connectedness between our variables of interest.
-Based on the findings of the study, there is a moderate level of connectedness observed between AI and IoT tokens, which also evident that the strength of connectedness diminishes over time, being particularly strong in the short term and gradually weakening in the medium and long term.
-The dynamic nature of these assets has valuable implications for market participants to consider.
-In addition, the AI and IoT have varying levels of connectedness at different quantiles (lower, middle and upper).
-This asymmetric nature of connectedness between AI and IoT tokens confers valuable insights for financial market participants to consider this heterogeneity and rebalance their portfolios more actively to capitalize the benefits of these digital assets.
-Additionally, our results infer that most IoT tokens act as transmitters while AI tokens emerge as the net recipients in the system.
-After conducting a thorough portfolio analysis, we have found that AI and IoT provide significant diversification and hedging benefits.
-Our results indicate that diversification can offer greater benefits in the long term compared to shorter periods.
-During periods of turbulence and significant volatility, the benefits of diversification tend to decrease.
-The hedging ratios and portfolio weights are also impacted, depending on the frequency and quantile being studied.
-Our findings may hold important insights into the aspects of investments, future regulations, and financial decisions for different parties in the AI and IoT domains.
-Our study contributes to the literature based on the newly emerging field of tokens particularly in the domains of AI and IoT.
-As compared to traditional assets the newly evolved AI and IoT tokens have different dynamics of return spillover.
-Therefore, our study offers new insights which enrich the discourse around AI and IoT tokens.
-Accordingly, our findings offer practical insights to investors and portfolio managers to devise predictive investment strategies.
-Our findings confer that adjusting portfolio according to the evolution of the dynamic spillover detected in the system may carry positive outcomes.
+This paper is a first attempt to identify which AI and IoT tokens function as receivers or transmitters of return shocks with IoT tokens.
+As technology advances, the integration of both AI and IoT is becoming more common, is producing increasingly sophisticated systems, a trend expected to continue.
+Given the rapidly growing interest in combining AI technologies with IoT—in parallel with the blockchain and cryptocurrency markets—it is necessary to examine AI and IoT tokens mutual behavior to better understand their roles.
+This study, based on quantile connectedness approach (QVAR) proposed by Ando et al. (2022), examined the spillover connectedness between AI and IoT tokens and both static and dynamic connectedness.
+Its findings show that there is a moderate level of connectedness observed between AI and IoT tokens and that the strength of connectedness diminishes over time, being particularly strong in the short term and gradually weakening in the medium and long term.
+Understanding the dynamism of these assets more precisely provides valuable insights to market participants.

+The AI and IoT have varying levels of connectedness across quantiles.
+Capturing this asymmetry gives market participants a better understanding of this heterogeneity so that they can rebalance their portfolios more actively to capitalize the benefits of these digital assets.
+Our results suggest that most IoT tokens are transmitters while AI tokens are net recipients in the system.
+We found that AI and IoT provide significant diversification and hedging benefits and that diversification can offer greater benefits over the long term.
+During periods of turbulence and volatility, the benefits of diversification tend to decrease.
+Hedging ratios and portfolio weights are also differentially affected, depending on the frequency and quantile.
+Our findings provide important insights into aspects of investment, future regulation, and financial decision-making in the AI and IoT domains.
+We have shown how the dynamics of return spillover with AI and IoT tokens differ from those of traditional assets, aiding investors and portfolio managers in devising predictive investment strategies.
+Our findings confirm that adjusting portfolios according to the evolution of the dynamic spillover detected in the system has potential benefits.

-Based on the inferences of our study, there are several avenues for future research to enrich our understanding regarding the burgeoning discourse of AI and IoT.
-Future studies may explore the connectedness of these tokens with other traditional assets, such as their traditional counterparts or other traditional assets/markets.
-Specifically, the role of regulatory frameworks and policy interventions of each region remain divergent regarding crypto assets.
-By evaluating this domain how these interventions moderate the connectedness would carry robust guidance for policy makers and investors alike to make informed decisions.
-Additionally, future research may explore how fintech tokens interact with the fusion of AI and IoT tokens to foster hedging and portfolio diversification for investors prospecting to invest in these emerging digital assets.
+The results of our study suggest several avenues for future research that would aid policymakers and investors alike, such as: Exploring the connectedness between these tokens and traditional assets, such as their traditional counterparts or other traditional assets/markets; examining how regulatory frameworks and policy interventions regarding crypto-assets diverge and what differential impacts on connectedness they have; and exploring how fintech tokens interact with the fusion of AI and IoT tokens to facilitate investors’ hedging and portfolio diversification in these emerging digital assets.

 References